 At the same time, you will be able to receive more information about both your current and potential customers and get a better idea of how to market your software products more effectively.

 Online communities such as social media groups, blogs, forums, etc. are some of the most preferred channels for customer support.
 It is much easier, quicker and more convenient for a customer to ask a question on an online platform, rather than contact the company through email or a web inquiry.
-In fact, companies with online communities manage to solve 37% of the customers’ problems in the online community before starting a conversation with an agent.
+In fact, according to Tribe, companies with online communities benefit from:

 There are two types of online communities — free and owned.

 The free online communities are hosted on social media platforms that offer community features like Facebook, Google+ and LinkedIn.
 It is completely free of charge and comes with an already built-in audience.
-On the other hand, you are dependent on the platform’s terms and conditions and policies and don’t own your database.
+However, you are dependent on the platform’s terms and conditions and policies and don’t own your database.

 Before creating and launching your own online community you should think about the following aspects: